buraksezer/olric/README.md

 See [Architecture](#architecture) section to see details.

-## Planned Features

-* Distributed queries over keys and values,
-* Persistence with AOF (Append Only File),
-* Anti-entropy system to repair inconsistencies in DMaps,
-* Eviction listeners by using Publish/Subscribe,
-* Memcached interface,
-* Client implementations for different languages: Java, Python and JavaScript.

 ## Support

 You feel free to ask any questions about Olric and possible integration problems.